pixlee/ios-sdk-carthage/README.md

+# Deprecated - no longer maintained!
+- We have a Swift SDK for you instead.
+Visit here https://github.com/pixlee/pixlee-ios-sdk

 # pixlee-ios-sdk-carthage

 This SDK makes it easy for Pixlee customers to easily include Pixlee albums in their native iOS apps.
 It includes a native wrapper to the Pixlee album API as well as some drop-in and customizable UI elements to quickly get you started.